-A good product description page is the difference between making a sale and not making a sale.
-It is all too common that brands spend time in their marketing, on social media engaging, driving traffic to their products, and then they don’t sell their products.
+It is all too common that brands spend time in their marketing, on social media engaging, driving traffic and interest to their products – and then the products don’t sell.

-If you’re interested in building a product description that sells, you want to make sure that your page has all the elements and that your description is interesting enough for your ideal customer to press the “buy” button.
+Getting sales is an indication of someone’s willingness to trust you and take a chance that you can help them with their needs.
+So make sure that your page has all the elements and that your description is interesting enough for your ideal customer to press the “buy” button.

-You’re not Amazon, and if you’re on this article you’re probably not selling your wares for hella cheap either.
+You’re not Amazon.
+And since sustainable brands don’t cheat to lower their overhead costs, you’re wares aren’t going to be cheap either.
 That means you cannot skimp on building out product description pages that convert.

 These 9 things are the elements of a good product description page.